CodeIntelligenceTesting/github-actions/start-fuzzing/README.md

 # Start Fuzzing

-This action builds and starts fuzzing a Test Collection in the cloud.
+This action builds and starts fuzzing a Test Collection.

 ## Inputs